DevwellOrg/DevWellOpenSource/Topics/HTML and CSS/Courses/Getting Started With HTML and CSS/Lessons/003/lesson.md

 Things to remember:

 1. This is another lesson where we won't really be coding that much.
 Next lesson tho...
-2. These are KEY SKILLS used in real devlopment jobs.
+2. These are KEY SKILLS used in real development jobs.
 Especially GitHub.
 3. Netlify is amazing.
 4. Google/DuckDuckGo.

-# Let's get started
+# Status: IN PROGRESS

 - Go to https://github.com/ and sign up
 - Create a repository called `myResume` ![https](./images/newRepo.png "Make a new repo")